Chemita23/WS2812FX_web_GRBW/README.md

 # WS2812FX_web_GRBW
-Web Interface for GRBW WS2812FX for Arduino, with range controls and 4 colors leds.
+<b>Web Interface for GRBW WS2812FX for Arduino, with range controls and 4 colors leds.</b>

 <br />The Web Interface works OK in Firefox and Mobiles.
 Open Console (F12) to see values.